-The presence of sialic acids in irradiated or DMSO extracts was also analyzed by High pH-Anion-Exchange Chromatography (HPAEC) after hydrolysis of samples with 2 M acetic acid at 80°C for 3 h.
-A mix of sialic acid standards (N-acteyl-neuraminic acid and N-glycol-neuraminic acid) with a known number of moles was hydrolyzed at the same time as the samples.
-The sialic acids were analyzed using a Dionex DX500 system equipped with a GP40 gradient pump, an ED40 electrochemical detector, and a Thermo-Separations AS3500 autosampler containing a stainless steel needle.
-The individual sialic acids were separated by a Dionex CarboPac PA20 (3 x 150 mm) analytical column with an amino trap.
+The presence of sialic acids in irradiated or DMSO extracts was also analyzed by high-pH anion-exchange chromatography (HPAEC) after the hydrolysis of samples with 2 M acetic acid at 80°C for 3 h.
+A mix of sialic acid standards (N-acetyl neuraminic acid and N-glycol neuraminic acid) with a known number of moles was hydrolyzed at the same time as the samples.
+The sialic acids were analyzed using a Dionex DX500 system equipped with a GP40 gradient pump, an ED40 electrochemical detector, and a thermo-separations AS3500 autosampler containing a stainless steel needle.
+The individual sialic acids were separated by using a Dionex CarboPac PA20 (3 by 150 mm) analytical column with an amino trap.
 All methods were based on protocols described previously (14).

 GXM release after treatment of C. neoformans with trypsin and chitinase.
-After extensive washing of yeast cells with PBS, yeast cells (106) were suspended in 100 μl of 0.01 M phosphate buffer (pH 6.0) containing chitinase (0 to 100 μg/ml, Sigma, purified from Streptomyces griseus), followed by incubation at 37°C for 12 h.
-Alternatively, the cells were suspended in the same amount of phosphate buffer (pH 8.0) containing 500 μg/ml trypsin (Sigma, cell culture grade), followed by similar conditions of incubation.
+After extensive washing with PBS, yeast cells (10^6) were suspended in 100 μl of 0.01 M phosphate buffer (pH 6.0) containing chitinase (0 to 100 μg/ml, purified from Streptomyces griseus; Sigma), followed by incubation at 37°C for 12 h.
+Alternatively, the cells were suspended in the same amount of phosphate buffer (pH 8.0) containing 500 μg/ml trypsin (cell culture grade; Sigma), followed by similar conditions of incubation.
 The cell suspensions were incubated overnight at 37°C and centrifuged at 4,000 rpm for cell removal.
-Controls included cells treated in buffer containing no enzyme.
-The presence of GXM in supernatants was determined by capture ELISA, as previously described (5).
+The controls included cells treated in buffer containing no enzyme.
+The presence of GXM in the supernatants was determined by capture-enzyme-linked immunosorbent assay as previously described (5).
 Briefly, 96-well polystyrene plates were coated with a goat anti-mouse IgM.
-After removal of unbound antibodies, a solution of mAb 12A1, an IgM mAb with specificity for GXM, was added to the plate, and this step was followed by blocking with 1% bovine serum albumin.
-Supernatants in different dilutions or purified GXM were added to the wells and the plates were incubated for 1 h at 37°C. The plates were then washed five times with a solution of TBS supplemented with 0.1% Tween 20, followed by incubation with mAb 18B7 for 1 h.
+After the removal of unbound antibodies, a solution of MAb 12A1, an IgM MAb with specificity for GXM, was added to the plate, and this step was followed by blocking with 1% bovine serum albumin.
+Supernatants in different dilutions or purified GXM were added to the wells, and the plates were incubated for 1 h at 37°C. The plates were then washed five times with a solution of Tris-buffered saline supplemented with 0.1% Tween 20, followed by incubation with MAb 18B7 for 1 h.
 The plate was again washed and incubated with an alkaline phosphatase-conjugated goat anti-mouse IgG1 for 1 h.
 Reactions were developed after the addition of p-nitrophenyl phosphate disodium hexahydrate, followed by reading at 405 nm with a Multiscan MS (Labsystem, Helsinki, Finland).
-The antibodies used in this assay were all at a concentration of 1 μ g/ml.
-The effects of enzyme treatments on surface-associated GXM were indirectly evaluated by measurements of capsule size in India ink-stained cells.
+The antibodies used in this assay were all at a concentration of 1 μg/ml.
+The effects of the enzyme treatments on surface-associated GXM were indirectly evaluated by measurements of capsule size in India ink-stained cells.
 Capsule sizes were defined as the distances between the cell wall and the outer border of the capsule.
-Capsule measurements were determined by using the ImageJ Software, elaborated and provided by National Institutes of Health (NIH, http://rsb.info.nih.gov/ij/)
+Capsule measurements were determined by using ImageJ software.